If your question is not answered below, please contact us at email@example.com.

 What is the difference between a Masterclass and a Master Retreat?

 Both Masterclasses and Master retreats are practice-based trainings for the experienced EMDR psychotherapist who wants to further refine their skills with the hands-on guidance of a skilled EMDR instructor.
-The Master retreats are more intensive as well as restorative.
+The Master retreats are more intensive as well as restorative and are located in all-inclusive resort settings that allow for some down time.
 There are 4 practice sessions in the Master retreat over a 6-day course, where there are only 3 practice sessions in a 3-day course in a Masterclass.
-The Masterclasses tend to be more cost-effective as they are more accessible and centrally located where many participants can commute to the training.
-Those who would have to travel will likely have fewer expenses than they might have at a retreat location that is generally more costly and all-inclusive.
+The Masterclasses tend to be more cost-effective as they are more accessible and centrally located in major cities where many participants can commute to the training.
+Those who would have to travel will likely have fewer expenses than they might at an all-inclusive retreat location.
+If you've been working especially hard and are feeling a little crusty around the edges, this package is a well-deserved gift!

 Why take a Masterclass?